rickhull/buildar/README.md

 Buildar
 =======
-Buildar provides a set of rake tasks to help automate releases: versioning, packaging, and publishing ruby gems, with a set of options to help integrate with your current project.
+Buildar provides a set of rake tasks to help automate releasing your gem: versioning, packaging, and publishing.
+With a set of options to help integrate with your current project.

 Rake tasks
 ----------